AndrewWPhillips/eggql/README.md

 	}
 )
 ```
-Note that the `EpisodeDetails` struct, which we have already seen, has two new fields (`Stars` and `Commentary`) which are used to save the submitted values from the client.
-There is also a root mutation object containing a `CreateReview` mutation.
+We've already seen the `EpisodeDetails` struct, but it now has two new fields (`Stars` and `Commentary`) which are used to save the submitted values from the client.
+There is also a root mutation containing the `CreateReview` mutation.
 This mutation takes two arguments, an `Episode` (enum) and a `ReviewInput` and returns the `EpisodeDetails` as confirmation of the change.

 A new thing here is a struct (`ReviewInput`) used as an argument.
-This generates a GraphQL **input** type in the schema.
+This creates a GraphQL **input** type.
 An input type is similar to a GraphQL object type except that it can only be used as an argument to a mutation or query.
 Unlike an object (or interface) type the fields of an input type cannot have arguments.
-Also, if you try to use the same Go struct as an input type _and_ an object type (or interface type) **eggql** will return an error.
+Also, if you try to use the same Go struct as an input type _and_ an object (or interface) type then **eggql** will return an error.
 TODO: include error message

-Here is the complete program with the mutation.
+Here is the complete program with the `CreateReview` mutation.

 ```Go
 package main